kataw/kataw/test/__snapshot__/parser/declarations/function/type-parameters.md

 ✖ Expected a `;` - start: 144, end: 148
 ✖ Expected a `;` - start: 148, end: 150
 ✖ Expected a `;` - start: 173, end: 174
-✖ The parser expected to find a '}' to match the '{' token here - start: 173, end: 174
 ✖ Declaration or statement expected - start: 179, end: 182
 ✖ Expected a `;` - start: 188, end: 190
 ✖ Expression expected - start: 259, end: 260